MPvHarmelen/torcs-server/README.md

     filename: <!path to the ratings file!>
     ignore_unknown_players: False
 controller:
     # NB.
-The path full path to the TORCS config file may not contain spaces,
+The full path to the TORCS config file may not contain spaces,
     #     even if you only specify a relative path.
     torcs_config_file: <!path to TORCS configuration file!>
     server_stdout: '{timestamp}-server_out.txt'